Makkah87/AkumaMG/ReadMe.txt

 --Akuma and Shin, especially, are glass cannons.
 Stay out of your opponents reach!
 --Shin Akuma is faster and hits considerably harder than his regular form.
 --Whiffing or failing to hit deep with Messatsu Gou Shoryu is not in your best interest.
---Close HK and Hyakki Shuu cause the opponent into a ground bounce state

 Credits
 ---------------